Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 • Quantifies degree of thermal degradation from processing

-• Proves manufacturer save money by using recycled material
+• Proves manufacturer saved money by using recycled material

 • Visual X-Y graph format easily understood by juries